GreyCollar/GreyCollar/README.md

 ---

 <p align="center">
-  <b>⭐️ Star us on GitHub for the support</b>
+  <b>🚀 Join us on GitHub</b>
   <br/>
-  Thanks to supervising learning, we have a brand-new approach to AI Agents.
-Join us in shaping the future of AI!
-We welcome all kinds of contributions!
+Thanks to supervised learning, we’re taking a fresh approach to AI agents.
+Join us in shaping the future of human–AI collabs — we welcome all kinds of contributions!
 </p>

 <p align="center">